puppetlabs/puppet-docs/source/puppet/4.1/reference/environments_configuring.markdown

 * [Create environments][create_environment]
 * [Assign environments to your nodes][assign]

-For more info about what environments do, see [About Directory Environments.][about]
+For more info about what environments do, see [About Environments.][about]

 Enabling Directory Environments in Puppet Enterprise
 -----